-Bryn Mawr Hospital was ranked the 10th best hospital (three-way tie) in the Philadelphia region by U.S. News & World Report, an area that is known across the country and internationally as a hub for health care delivery, research, and education.
+Bryn Mawr Hospital was ranked the 9th best hospital in the Philadelphia region by U.S. News & World Report, an area that is known across the country and internationally as a hub for health care delivery, research, and education.
 To be continually recognized among the best is a testament to the quality of care that we provide to our patients every day.

-In addition to our regional rankings, Bryn Mawr Hospital was ranked as high-performing for seven common conditions:
+In addition to our regional rankings, Bryn Mawr Hospital was ranked as high-performing for four common conditions:

 - Heart failure

 Bryn Mawr Hospital was also recognized as high-performing in orthopedics.

 Year after year, we have been recognized as among the region’s best hospitals.
 These accolades would not be possible without the dedication of the physicians, nurses, employees, and volunteers who re-commit themselves every day to providing a superior experience that is synonymous with Bryn Mawr Hospital and Main Line Health.